jfwells/wp-united/readme.txt

 * WP-United is, for the most part, completely rewritten, to improve flexibility and compatibility
 * The vast majority of WP-United now sits under WordPress rather than phpBB.
 Find plugin, click install, done... that's what the aim is.
+* Modular -- hooks and files are only loaded if those options are selected
 * Brand new, modern, admin panel:
 	* A completely re-imagined settings panel, with modern UI and with most options significantly simplified
 	* No more Wizards!